STT-Seah/devops-may27/README.md

-# devops-may27
+# This is headline

-this is a test repository for our devOps class
+## this is smaller headline

+here I am just adding some more text.